An innovative dual-output off-grid inverter allows the flexibility to run different types of AC loads with or without batteries.

 By Dr. George S. Cheng, CTO, CyboEnergy

 With the rapid deployment of renewable energy, some areas of the grid can no longer accommodate additional solar.
 Hawaii ended its solar net-metering program in 2015 and its utilities have imposed restrictions to avoid solar loads on the grid.
-In April, California’s ISO forced temporary shutdown of some large solar farms to avoid grid instability.
+In April, California’s ISO forced the temporary shutdown of some large solar farms to avoid grid instability.
 Off-grid solar is increasingly becoming a good option for these kinds of markets—especially for heating and cooling.

-Heating, cooling and refrigeration are essential in daily life.
+Heating, cooling, and refrigeration are essential in daily life.
 We often do not realize they add up to 50% of the energy consumed in our households.
 Using off-grid solar to provide energy for these aspects can offset much of a home’s energy cost.